shermozle/SnowCannon/README.md

 ## Performance

-Tested this on an Amazon EC2 Small with Siege, SnowCannon handles up to about 10,000 concurrent requests a second before it starts dropping connections.
+Tested on an Amazon EC2 Small with Siege, SnowCannon handles up to about 10,000 concurrent requests a second before it starts dropping connections.

 ## Roadmap

 * Update the output format
-* Supporting infrastructure of auto-scaling and load balancing
+* Work on supporting infrastructure of auto-scaling and load balancing

 ## Copyright and license